kuhn-ruess/cmdbsyncer-docs/docs/basics/caching.md

 # Caching
-Specially if you have servals thousands of hosts, it makes a difference if a process per host takes 1 Second or just a few Milli Seconds.
-So to speed Syncer processes up, a Cache is used.
+Especially if you have several thousands of hosts, it makes a difference if a process per host takes 1 second or just a few milliseconds.
+So to speed Syncer processes up, a cache is used.
-The Cache will automatically delete for a Host if the Import updates his Labels.
-If you, of course, Change Rules, you need to delete this cache.
+The cache will automatically be cleared for a host if the import updates its labels.
+If you change rules, you need to delete this cache.
-For that, you will find a "Commit Changes" link in the Navigation top right.
+For that, you will find a "Commit Changes" link in the navigation top right.

-From the Command line, you can call _./cmdbsyncer sys delete_cache_
+From the command line, you can call _./cmdbsyncer sys delete_cache_

-For Normal operations now, everything will be fine.
-They process like Export just gone Take a bit longer at the first time, where the Cache is built with the operation.
+For normal operations, everything will be fine.
+Processes like Export will just take a bit longer the first time, while the cache is being built.
 But in some cases, that is not enough.
-As an Example, if the API Endpoints for Ansible take too long, they will run in a Timeout.
-In these cases, you find an option to manually build this cache on the Command line
+For example, if the API endpoints for Ansible take too long, they will run into a timeout.
+In these cases, you find an option to manually build this cache on the command line.
 Example for Ansible: _./cmdbsyncer ansible update_cache_
-In my example for what I build this Feature, the Time went down from 171 Seconds to just 2 Seconds for the hole Process
+In a real-world example where this feature was built for, the time went down from 171 seconds to just 2 seconds for the whole process.